Drew Doughty: Recent years (2023–present)

 On October 21, 2023, in a 4–2 win over the Boston Bruins, Doughty played his 1,100th NHL game, becoming the fourth player in Kings history to hit the mark with the club.
 He recorded his 500th assist on February 29, 2024, on goal by Anže Kopitar in a 5–1 win over the Vancouver Canucks.
 Doughty ended the 2023–24 season with 15 goals and 35 assists for 50 points in all 82 contests played.
 As the Kings matched up against the Edmonton Oilers in the first round of the playoffs for the third straight year where the Kings would lose once more this time in five games, Doughty would record two goals and an assist for three points in all five games.

 On September 25, 2024, in a pre-season game against the Vegas Golden Knights, Doughty suffered an ankle fracture after he got tied up with Knights' forward and former teammate Tanner Pearson.
 This injury would require surgery and would lead to him missing the majority of the 2024–25 regular season due to his recovery.
 On January 29, 2025, the 48th game of the season, Doughty made his season debut in a 3–0 shutout loss to the Florida Panthers.

+On September 16, 2026, Doughty was named captain of the Kings, succeeding the recently-retired Anže Kopitar.